 Sébastien is a Pre-Doctoral Fellow with EPIC.
 His research explores the impact of global warming on the economy, including labor productivity, mortality rate, and agriculture yields, among other economic factors.
 Sébastien received his B.A. in Economics from Ecole Normale Supérieure, in his home country of France, and an M.A. in Energy and Environmental Economics from Université Paris-Dauphine.
 Prior to joining EPIC, he worked on assessing the impact of intermittent renewable energies on electricity prices as a research assistant at the Chaire European Electricity Markets.

-Justin Simcock has a background in international affairs and defense.
-Justin worked as a Cryptologic Technician in the Navy, a Foreign Service Officer at State, and a defense contractor.
+joined RHG with a background in international affairs and defense.
+Prior to RHG, he worked as a Cryptologic Technician in the Navy, a Foreign Service Officer at State, and a defense contractor.
 He is a graduate of Boston University and the Defense Language Institute.
-He has also taken advanced graduate training in Chinese Studies at the University of Hawaii and data science and data engineering courses at Galvanize in San Francisc
+He has also taken advanced graduate training in Chinese Studies at the University of Hawaii and data science and data engineering courses at Galvanize in San Francisco.

-Yuqi is a Pre-Doctoral Fellow at EPIC working on the Social Cost of Carbon project.
+Yuqi was a Pre-Doctoral Fellow at EPIC working on the Climate Impact Lab.
 Her area of interest is inter-disciplinary research including economics of climate change and pollution.
 Prior to joining EPIC, she studied at the University of Chicago Booth School of Business with a focus on finance and received an MBA.
 She also holds a Bachelor of Science in Mathematics and Economics from MIT.

-Jingyuan is a Pre-Doctoral Fellow at EPIC and works on the Social Cost of Carbon project with Michael Greenstone.
+Jingyuan was a Pre-Doctoral Fellow at EPIC and works on the Climate Impact Lab with Michael Greenstone.
 She is interested in the economics of environmental degradation and climate change.
 Prior to joining the University of Chicago, she worked as a research assistant at Cornell Institute for China Economic Research.
 Jingyuan holds an MS in Applied Economics from Cornell University and a Bachelor degree in Environmental Science and Economics from Peking University.